kcsph/Project-Luther/README.md

 Severe multillineraity was detected in the variable "max # of theaters" and square.
 Centering (scaling the variable by subtracting the mean) brough VIF down from over 100 to 6.
 The VIF of "adj. budget" is 7 and the variable is retained as a predictor since removing it will affect R-squared materially and centering the variable does not address multcollinearity.

+Heteroskedasticity was detected as well, but under HC3, p-values of most coefficients increased marginally.

 OLS results:
 <table class="simpletable">
 <caption>OLS Regression Results</caption>